 Intuitive Machines to Attend 35th Annual Roth Conference

-/EIN News/ -- HOUSTON, March 12, 2023 (GLOBE NEWSWIRE) -- Intuitive Machines, Inc. (Nasdaq: LUNR, LUNRW) (“Intuitive Machines” or the “Company”), a leading space exploration, infrastructure, and services company, today announced that the Company’s Chief Financial Officer, Erik Sallee, will attend the 35th Annual Roth Conference (the “Conference”) from March 12 to 14, 2023 at The Ritz-Carlton, Laguna Niguel located in Dana Point, California.
+HOUSTON, March 12, 2023 (GLOBE NEWSWIRE) -- Intuitive Machines, Inc. LUNR LUNRW))) ("Intuitive Machines" or the "Company"), a leading space exploration, infrastructure, and services company, today announced that the Company's Chief Financial Officer, Erik Sallee, will attend the 35th Annual Roth Conference (the "Conference") from March 12 to 14, 2023 at The Ritz-Carlton, Laguna Niguel located in Dana Point, California.

 Mr. Sallee will participate in one-on-one meetings with analysts and investors and host a fireside chat on Monday, March 13, at 10:30 a.m.
 PT during the Conference, sharing Intuitive Machines' diversified space exploration strategy, execution, and upcoming milestones.
 To book a one-on-one with Mr. Sallee, please contact your Roth salesperson or email the event one on one desk at oneononerequests@roth.com.